 For example write down that you are a good person, that you have a kind heart, you are empathetic to those who are hurting, that you are well-respected in your career, or that you are an amazing friend, sister, mother.

 Whatever it is that you are really good at!

 It may not be easy to do at first, but once you start to find a few great qualities, you'll find they start flowing out easier.

-Step 2: Let that negative stuff go.
-What words or phrases can you use to replace the negative scripts you have of yourself?
+Which leads us to your second step of this process: Letting the negative stuff go!
+What words or phrases can you use to replace the negative scripts you have given yourself?